AMWA-TV/is-04/docs/Controllers.md

 When a 301 is supported, the Controller MUST follow the redirect in order to retrieve the required response payload.

 If a Controller receives a HTTP 500 response code from the API, a failure has occurred.
-The Controller SHOULD display the content of the responseâ€™s error field to the user if possible, and indicate that the Resource may be in an unknown state.
+The Controller SHOULD display the content of the response’s error field to the user if possible, and indicate that the Resource is likely to ~~may~~ be in an unknown state.
 The Controller SHOULD also refresh the endpoints of the relevant Resources to ensure the Controller is accurately reflecting the current state of the API.

 ## Registry Service Discovery